When to Use Kafka vs Databricks: A Practical Decision Framework

 ↓

-Stream Processing
+Stream Processing (Kafka Streams/Flink)

-Real-time Analytics
+Real-time Applications

-This architecture provides:
+This architecture delivers:

-• Decoupling between producers and consumers
+• Decoupling between data producers and consumers via publish-subscribe pattern

-• Scalability at each layer independently
+• Independent scalability at each layer (ingest, process, store, serve)

 Modern technology infrastructure